TobyFenn/how-to-make-rain/docs/index.md

 Cloud seeding has applications in drought mitigation, snowpack enhancement, and hail suppression, but faces challenges in attribution and environmental concerns.

 Hygroscopic seeding uses salt particles to accelerate droplet growth, while glaciogenic seeding uses ice-nucleating agents to stimulate ice crystal formation.

-Common seeding agents include silver iodide, potassium iodide, dry ice, and hygroscopic salts.

-Seeding agents are dispersed using aircraft, ground-based generators, or rockets to target specific cloud areas.
+Common seeding agents include silver iodide, potassium iodide, dry ice, and hygroscopic salts.Seeding agents are dispersed using aircraft, ground-based generators, or rockets to target specific cloud areas.

 Cloud seeding is most effective in regions with suitable cloud types and atmospheric conditions, typically requiring supercooled liquid water and specific temperature ranges.

-Measuring cloud seeding effectiveness involves complex statistical analysis and physical evidence, with results often showing modest increases in precipitation.
+Measuring cloud seeding effectiveness involves complex statistical analysis and physical evidence, with results often showing increases in precipitation.

+Rainmaker is pioneering a modern cloud seeding system.
+We develop and incorporate radar validation, weather resistant drones, numerical weather modeling, and sustainable cloud seeds into an effective precipitation enhancement solution.
 <!-- ## Table of Contents -->
 <!--
 1. [Seeding](seeding.md)